gradlex-org/build-parameters/README.md

 See the plugin's [documentation page](https://gradlex.org/build-parameters) for more details on how to configure your build.

+# Example

+You can find a basic example project setup here: [samples/basics](samples/basics)

 # Disclaimer

 Gradle and the Gradle logo are trademarks of Gradle, Inc.